ebd622/k8s-into/session_1.md

 A networking solution that meets these criteria needs to be setup when installing a cluster.
 There are multiple pre-built solutions available for this.

 <img src="images/netw_3.PNG" width="80%">

+Some of them are:

+* Cisco ACI networks
+* Cilium
+* Big Cloud Fabric
+* Flannel
+* Vmware NSX-t
+* Calico

+Depending on the platform where where you deploy your Cluster on you may use any of these solutions.

 <img src="images/netw_4.PNG" width="80%">